Thank you for joining Global Voices! This document explains our mission and how our community works.

 The easiest way to see who is who is to visit:

-Your editor will send you a username and password to log in to Global Voices’ WordPress platform.
-The first thing you should do is edit your profile, add a bio, upload an avatar and change your password to something you can remember.
+Your editor will create an account, then the site will send you the username a link to create a password to log in to Global Voices’ WordPress platform.
+The first thing you should do is edit your profile, add a bio and upload an avatar.

-When you update your bio, readers will know about all the exciting things you are working on apart from Global Voices.
-Your bio will come up in Google search, so you want to make it interesting.
+When you update your bio, readers will know about all the exciting things you are working on!
+Your bio will come up in Google search, make it interesting!

-In addition to the serious safety fields, we have a few social media fields for authors to fill out.
+We also have a few social media fields for contributors to fill out.
 When you enter your Twitter name in your profile, (just the username, no @ sign) readers who click on the “Tweet” button on any of your articles will be invited to “follow” you on Twitter.
-In the Blog RSS field you enter the feed of your personal blog.
-Please fill out ALL fields.
+In the Blog RSS field, you enter the feed of your personal blog.

 Writing Your First Post

 Always discuss your post ideas with your editor before writing.
-Make sure you read what has last been written about your country or topic.
+Make sure you read what has last been written about your topic.

-Before you start writing, make sure you read the How to Write for GV and the Style Guide thoroughly to understand what is expected in terms of story topics, style, structure and sourcing as well as the Posting Guide to learn the technical aspects of creating a post.
+Before you start writing, make sure you read the How to Write for GV and the Style Guide thoroughly to understand what is expected regarding story topics, style, structure, and sourcing as well as the Posting Guide to learn the technical aspects of creating a post.
 If you have any questions, please ask your editor.